Definition: is the contamination of the reproductive organs in women.

 The symptoms can be confused with other infections.
 Be open with your health care provider about your sexual history to help make it easier to diagnose the disease in its earliest and most treatable stages.

 There are no tests to reveal pelvic inflammatory disease.
-A diagnosis is usually based on a combination of medical history, physical examination, and other test results.
+A diagnosis is usually based on medical history, physical examination, and other test results.

 However, watch out for these symptoms: